BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Particle Filtering with BEV--Aerial Feature Matching Particle Filtering with BEV-Aerial Feature Matching

-\textbf{Initialization:} Initially, a set of $N$ particles is spread with Gaussian noise around a coarse initial pose, which can be provided by an approximate GPS reading or manual selection.
+\textbf{Initialization:} Initially, a set of $N$ particles is distributed with Gaussian noise around a coarse initial pose, which can be provided through manual selection.
 The filter then enters the recursive prediction and update cycle.

-\textbf{Prediction step:} Each particle's pose $\mathbf{x}^i_t$ at time $t$ is obtained from its predecessor $\mathbf{x}^i_{t-1}$ by propagating the motion estimate $\mathbf{u}_t$ and adding Gaussian noise to account for odometry error:
+\textbf{Prediction step:} Each particle pose $\mathbf{x}^i_t$ at time $t$ is obtained from its predecessor $\mathbf{x}^i_{t-1}$ by propagating the motion estimate $\mathbf{u}_t$ and adding Gaussian noise to account for odometry error: